The device claims to save you 30-35 percent on fuel costs, but here’s why it’s a scam and doesn’t actually work.

 With no way to “talk” to your car’s ECU and engine, there’s literally no way for this device to “tune” your car for better fuel efficiency.

-There are legit OBD2 devices that re-flash your ECU for more power or better fuel consumption, but that type of programing is manufacturer and vehicle-specific that requires proprietary information and know-how.
+There are legit OBD2 devices that re-flash your ECU for more power or better fuel consumption, but that type of programming is manufacturer and vehicle-specific that requires proprietary information and a first-hand knowledge of tuning cars for efficiency.

 It’s impossible for simple devices, like the EcoBox ECO OBD2 plug-and-drive tuning box, to tune every single vehicle make and model for fuel savings with a generic OBD2 device.